In this section we have put together a list of networks and network activities for women scientists and students in Norway:

 - institutional policies.

-Network meeting at the Department of Economics at the Norwegian School of Economics and Business Administration
+LIKE - Seminar at the Norwegian School of Economics and Business (NHH)

 Contact person: Astrid Kunze